 There are many unpleasant areas to have eczema creep up on you, but one of the most annoying and possibly embarrassing areas has to be: the groin.

 Groin eczema, also known as groin dermatitis, is actually more common than you think especially because the skin in that area is thinner and much more sensitive than other areas of the body.
-Not to mention that it’s almost always covered by clothing that can contain irritants or allergens that only exacerbate your eczema.
+Not to mention that it’s almost always in contact with clothing that can contain irritants or allergens that only exacerbate your eczema.

 Please keep in mind that although these tips have worked for many eczema sufferers, I am in no way a medical professional.
 If you’re experiencing severe eczema or have a topical infection, it is always best to seek medical advice immediately.

-Before discussing groin eczema relief, it’s important to understand the differences between it and fungal infections.
+Before discussing groin dermatitis relief, it’s important to understand the differences between it and fungal infections.

 One of the most common fungal infections that develop in the groin area is known as Tinea cruris, aka crotch rot.
 Not only is this fungal infection confused with groin dermatitis often, but it is also has similar symptoms to inverse psoriasis as well.